HalaBadr/Compression/README.md

-# Front Compresion to the name list data
+# Front Compression to the name list data